qsamiot-ctrl/PERCYMAT/README.md

   "tidyr", "caret"
 )
 install.packages(required_packages)
-3. Launch the ApplicationOpen the app.R file (or main script) in RStudio and click "Run App", or execute the following command in R:[cite: 3]Rshiny::runApp()
+3. Launch the Application
+Open the app.R file (or main script) in RStudio and click "Run App", or execute the following command in R:[cite: 3] R shiny::runApp()
-📊 Specific Data FormatThe application accepts CSV (.csv, text/csv) or Excel (.xls, .xlsx) files.
-To ensure proper processing, your data file must strictly follow this nomenclature:[cite: 3]  LLC (or LLC_1) Column: The target column containing the final diagnosis (coded in binary format: 1 for CLL, 0 for another pathology / alternative diagnosis).
-Marker Columns: All numeric columns corresponding to biological markers.
+📊 Specific Data Format
+The application accepts CSV (.csv, text/csv) or Excel (.xls, .xlsx) files.
+To ensure proper processing, your data file must strictly follow this nomenclature:[cite: 3]
+•	LLC (or LLC_1) Column: The target column containing the final diagnosis (coded in binary format: 1 for CLL, 0 for another pathology / alternative diagnosis).
+•	Marker Columns: All numeric columns corresponding to biological markers.
 These variables are automatically detected, standardized (Z-score), and used to generate comprehensive combinatorial variables (ratios, log-ratios, differences, etc.).
-Matutes Column: The column containing the human Matutes score (optional).
+•	Matutes Column: The column containing the human Matutes score (optional).
 If provided, the app automatically generates reclassification tables (PERCYMAT vs Matutes) and a hierarchical clustering Heatmap for Matutes 3 patients.
-Identifier: An ID_Interne column (optional; automatically generated as Patient_X if missing).  📖 User GuideStep 1: Model TrainingNavigate to the 1.
+•	Identifier: An ID_Interne column (optional; automatically generated as Patient_X if missing).
+📖 User Guide
+Step 1: Model Training
+1. Navigate to the 1.
 MODELING tab.
-Upload your Training Cohort data file.
-(Optional) Upload an External Validation Cohort file.
-Define the Number of Nested-CV Repeats.
-Click "RUN MODELING" to launch the automated modeling process.
-Step 2: Performance & Topography AnalysisMetrics: Review the performances on the Training Cohort (Repeated Nested-CV / OOB) and Advanced OOB Metrics (PR-AUC, Calib Int/Slope, Emax, ICI).
-Model Coefficients: Check the Elastic-Net coefficients table to identify variables with positive and negative impacts.
-Clusters & Atypia: Click on individual points in the interactive UMAP & HDBSCAN Clustering chart to view characteristics of atypical patients detected via Isolation Forest.
-Step 3: Patient DiagnosisSwitch to the 2.
+2. Upload your Training Cohort data file.
+3. (Optional) Upload an External Validation Cohort file.
+4. Define the Number of Nested-CV Repeats.
+5. Click "RUN MODELING" to launch the automated modeling process.
+Step 2: Performance & Topography Analysis
+•	Metrics: Review the performances on the Training Cohort (Repeated Nested-CV / OOB) and Advanced OOB Metrics (PR-AUC, Calib Int/Slope, Emax, ICI).
+•	Model Coefficients: Check the Elastic-Net coefficients table to identify variables with positive and negative impacts.
+•	Clusters & Atypia: Click on individual points in the interactive UMAP & HDBSCAN Clustering chart to view characteristics of atypical patients detected via Isolation Forest.
+Step 3: Patient Diagnosis
+1. Switch to the 2.
 DIAGNOSIS tab.
-Fill in the Biomarker Input (MFI) values for the new patient.
-Click "CALCULATE CLL PROBABILITY"[cite: 2].Review the computed probability, the Conformal Prediction guarantee, and the explanation graph breaking down the mathematical impact[cite: 2].🧠 Algorithmic ArchitecturePERCYMAT v2.4 implements high-tier statistical learning concepts:[cite: 2, 3]Repeated Nested Cross-Validation: An automated Caret modeling framework using a 5-fold inner loop for tuning[cite: 2].Elastic-Net Regularization: Combines L1 and L2 penalties via grid search (Alpha 0 to 1, Lambda 10^-5 to 10) to identify predictive markers[cite: 2].Z-score Standardization: Transforms raw measurements into standardized Z-scores to align marker magnitudes[cite: 2].Bayesian Platt Scaling: Calibrates raw log-odds predictions using an out-of-bag Bayesian logistic regression model[cite: 2].HDBSCAN Clustering & Isolation Forest: Unsupervised topographic workflows and absolute anomaly thresholds for atypical profile detection[cite: 2].Local Log-Odds Explanations (XAI): Deconstructs the patient's predictive score by evaluating Model Weight × Patient Z-score[cite: 2].Heuristic Uncertainty Bounds / Conformal Prediction: Evaluates certainty against a safety threshold to ensure reliable outputs[cite: 2].
+2. Fill in the Biomarker Input (MFI) values for the new patient.
+3. Click "CALCULATE CLL PROBABILITY"[cite: 2].
+4. Review the computed probability, the Conformal Prediction guarantee, and the explanation graph breaking down the mathematical impact[cite: 2].
+🧠 Algorithmic Architecture
+PERCYMAT v2.4 implements high-tier statistical learning concepts:[cite: 2, 3]
+•	Repeated Nested Cross-Validation: An automated Caret modeling framework using a 5-fold inner loop for tuning[cite: 2].
+•	Elastic-Net Regularization: Combines L1 and L2 penalties via grid search (Alpha 0 to 1, Lambda 10^-5 to 10) to identify predictive markers[cite: 2].
+•	Z-score Standardization: Transforms raw measurements into standardized Z-scores to align marker magnitudes[cite: 2].
+•	Bayesian Platt Scaling: Calibrates raw log-odds predictions using an out-of-bag Bayesian logistic regression model[cite: 2].
+•	HDBSCAN Clustering & Isolation Forest: Unsupervised topographic workflows and absolute anomaly thresholds for atypical profile detection[cite: 2].
+•	Local Log-Odds Explanations (XAI): Deconstructs the patient's predictive score by evaluating Model Weight × Patient Z-score[cite: 2].
+•	Heuristic Uncertainty Bounds / Conformal Prediction: Evaluates certainty against a safety threshold to ensure reliable outputs[cite: 2].